VP2 A96 Thomastown Panorama

 Do the solar panels produce any noise?

 The panels themselves do not produce any noise.
-If the panels are mounted to a tracking frame, then a small amount of noise is emitted by the tracking motors – however this is negligible and not likely to be heard.
+If panels are mounted to a tracking frame, then a small amount of noise is emitted by the tracking motors – however this is not the case for the Lairdmannoch Energy Park project.

 The electrical infrastructure associated with solar parks can produce noise.
 Inverters and transformers will need to be assessed against specific limits as part of the planning application.
 Again, the noise emitted by this infrastructure is not significant and is generally easy to mitigate by placing inverters away from noise sensitive receptors.